KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_templates/_publication.md

 * Change the publication date to the journal date once published.

-* For authors, use <u>underbar</u> for the our lab members and "&#42;" (which makes star) for the corresponding author.

-Required: type, title, authors, domestic_or_international, pubs, pub_date, image, abstract
+Required: type, title, authors, domestic_or_international, pub, pub_date, image, abstract

 - This template is made by Myeongseok Ryu on 2025-05-09.